James214609/Nested-Grid-Flexbox/README.md

 ## Installation

 To run the portfolio locally, clone the repository, navigate into the project directory and open the index.html file on your browser.

-- Clone this repository
-- Navigate into the project directory:
-- Open the index.html file in your browser